 Paying mana is done by removing the indicated amount of mana from the player's mana pool.
 Any time a player is asked to pay mana, mana abilities may be played.
 Paying life subtracts the indicated amount of life from the player's life total.
-A player can't pay a nonzero mana cost greater than the amount of mana in his or her mana pool or a life cost greater than his or her life total.
-Costs of zero can always be paid.
+A player can't pay more mana than the amount of mana in his or her mana pool or more life than his or her life total.
+Zero life or zero mana can always be paid.

-To pay any other cost, the player carries out the instructions specified in the card's rules text.
+To pay any cost, the player carries out the instructions specified in the card's rules text.
 It's illegal to attempt paying a cost when unable to successfully follow the instructions.
 For example, a player can't pay a cost that requires tapping a creature if that creature is already tapped.